The study of the singly anti-charmed pentaquark production in b-factory: Summary

-The production events caused by $\bar{b}\to \bar{c}u\bar{d}/\bar{s}$ are far greater than the ones resulted by $b\to u\bar{c}d/s$, since these channels, concerning the CKM element $V_{cb}V_{ud}$, are Cabibbo allowed.
-However, the production channels from $\overline{B}$ mesons decay, involving the CKM element $V_{ub}V_{cs}$, are Cabibbo suppressed.
-It is expected that in the future work, the three body weak decay process of $B$ meson will be studied, and more results about the production and detection of $S$ will be given for experimental reference.
+It is expected that the production induced by the decay of $\bar{b}\to \bar{c}u\bar{d}/\bar{s}$ will be much greater in comparison to that caused by the decay of $b\to u\bar{c}d/s$.
+This is because the former decay channels, which involve the CKM element $V_{cb}V_{ud}$, are Cabibbo allowed.
+In contrast, the latter decay channels, which involve the CKM element $V_{ub}V_{cs}$, are Cabibbo-suppressed.
+Future research is anticipated to focus on the weak three-body decay process of the $B$ meson, which will provide further insights into the production and detection of {$P_{\bar{c}\boldsymbol{3}}$ and $P_{\bar{c}\boldsymbol{\bar 6}}$} for experimental reference.